ninabarzh/ipa/content/en/docs/guides/smart-home.md

 * Apple Family Sharing / HomeKit
 * Samsung SmartThings

-If they’ve ever added you—or you added them—you may both have admin-level access.
+If they’ve ever added you, or you added them, you may both have admin-level access.

 2. Review household or family members